by Kaleda Connell, Two-Brain Business Mentor

 We never do sales.
 Ever.

-You, CrossFit, and your gym are valuable.
-You are worth full price, and I’m betting you’re worth more that your current “full price”.
+You, CrossFit and your gym are valuable.
+You are worth full price, and I’m betting you’re worth more than your current “full price.”
 Don’t devalue yourself, your coaches or your service with a Black Friday sale.
 Don’t try to compete with selling discount televisions and furniture.

-(If you missed Kaleda on Two-Brain Radio, you’ve gotta hear how she went from startup to retired—at age 29—in under 3 years!)
+(If you missed Kaleda on Two-Brain Radio, you’ve got to hear how she went from startup to retired—at age 29—in under 3 years!)

 From Chris Cooper, Founder of Two-Brain Business: